open-s4c/vsyncer/README.md

 Docker or having your user in the `docker` group.
 Please read the Docker [postinstall instructions][] further instructions.

-> Note: we have not yet tested `vsyncer` in macOS or Windows.
+> Note: we have `vsyncer` binaries for macOS and Windows, but they haven't
+> been tested thoroughly.
+Please report any issues.

 ### Building from source